2004–05 EIHL season: Elite League Table

 The top six teams qualified for the playoffs.

-Elte League Play Offs
+Elite League Play Offs

 The top six teams qualified for the playoffs.
 Group A consisted of Coventry, Nottingham and London while Group B consisted of Belfast, Cardiff and Sheffield.
 Each team played the other teams in its group twice at home and twice away.
 The top two of each group then qualified for the playoff weekend at the National Ice Centre in Nottingham.